sanjanavignesh1812-sudo/ecommerce-price-alert/README.md

 |----|-------|----------|-------|--------|-------|------------|

 ## ✉️ Email Alert
-Alert is triggered only when:
+Alert is triggered only when price drops